 Employees that make lower wages, especially those at minimum wage, can struggle to make ends meet.
 This can have a negative effect on health as they’re less able to afford healthy, nutritious food.
 They may also struggle to afford to go to the doctor regularly and could be ill more often.
 Having a lower salary can also cause more stress, which can negatively impact both health and work.
 Healthy employees are more productive and efficient employees, so the investment in a higher wage can have positive improvements in employees’ lives that in turn improve their quality of work.

 Are you looking for a HRIS that can help you manage payroll and benefits?
-HR Payroll Systems can match you with the software that will best fit your needs.
+Matchr can match you with the software that will best fit your needs.
 Check out our Software Match page to get started.